 Add the chocolate chips and let the filling rest in the refrigerator for at least 30 minutes.

-Shortly before serving, fill the shells with the ricotta cream using a piping bag.
+Just before serving, fill the wafers with the ricotta cream using a piping bag.

 Decorate the ends with candied orange peel, chopped pistachios, or chocolate chips.

-Dust with powdered sugar and serve immediately to maintain their crispiness.
+Dust with powdered sugar and serve immediately to maintain crispiness.

 Sicilian cannoli kit